jmillxyz/Win32-OpenSSH-wiki/Setting-up-a-Git-server-on-Windows-using-Git-for-Windows-and-Win32_OpenSSH.md

 1. (Optional) Register the user private key for single sign on

      `ssh-add.exe c:\test\myprivatekey`
-1. To check out a repository:
+1. To check out a repository, go to where you want to put your local repo,

 **Note that `git clone user@domain@servermachine:C:/test/myrepo.git` does not work due to [known issue](https://github.com/PowerShell/Win32-OpenSSH/issues/895).
 Work around it by following steps:

+     cd c:\mygitrepros
      # initialize a local repo folder
      git init mylocalrepo
      cd mylocalrepo